Considerations When Outsourcing Your Payroll

-1. Cost of outsourcing v an in-house payroll team
+1. Cost of outsourcing vs an in-house payroll team

 Big businesses can afford to maintain big payroll departments.
-For smaller businesses, however, an in-house payroll service is a money burner.
-If your business has fewer than 20 employees, there’s a very good chance that you can save money by outsourcing your payroll operation.
+For smaller businesses, however, an in-house payroll service is a money burner, there is a very good chance that you can save money by outsourcing your payroll operation.

 It is then a simple question of doing the maths.
 Work out how many hours your employees are devoting to payroll-related activities, calculate how much you’re spending and compare the amount to the services offered by several payroll service companies.

 Also, be sure to factor in the money your business spends on tasks like printing and distributing reports, creating payslips etc. You’ll probably be surprised by the result.